Frequently Asked Questions

 Policy and Process Changes

 The development of a safety countermeasures toolkit will occur.
 This toolkit will identify impactful countermeasures, connect them to prevailing crash types within the city, and detail design and implementation considerations.
-The toolkit could be adopted by member governments or used to inform local design standards or guidelines changes.

 Plan Development and Adoption